Last updated: 25 May 2023

-No. The Traffic Management Act (TMA) 2004 prohibits commission or targets being issued or set, we do not pay commission or set PCN targets for officers.
+No. The Traffic Management Act (TMA) 2004 prohibits commissions or targets being issued or set.
+We do not pay commissions or set PCN targets for officers.
 To quote the Secretary of States Guidance regarding the TMA 2004:

-“Performance and rewards/penalties should never be based on the number of penalty charge notices, immobilisations or removals”.
+“Performance and rewards/penalties should never be based on the number of penalty charge notices, immobilisation, or removals”.